Resource Planning: From Definition to Resource Plan (2025)

 Aside from financials, other types of non-human resources are:

-• Material resources: comprised of physical assets, supplies, and equipment.
+• Material resources: Material resources are comprised of physical assets, supplies, and equipment.
 These types of resources are most relevant for businesses in the manufacturing, construction, or supply chain industries.

 Human resources can also be further delineated into:

-• Time resources: simply put, your company’s time resources are the hours people spend doing business or project-related tasks.
+• Time resources: Simply put, your company’s time resources are the hours people spend doing business or project tasks.
 The best way to ensure efficient resource planning of employee time is implementing time tracking into your team’s day-to-day operations.
-Although time tracking might not be everyone’s favorite activity, it’s essential to building core business insights – so it’s best to get people used to it sooner rather than later.
+Although time tracking might not be everyone’s favorite activity, it’s essential to building core business insights – so it’s best to get your team used to it sooner rather than later.
+You can also check out our list of recommended time billing software to keep tracking and billing in the same place.

 The Resource Planning Process